sftpplus/sftpplus-docs/src/doc_source/configuration-server/service-http.include.rst

         leave this configuration empty.

-        If you are running behind a proxy or load balancer, make sure clients can't bypass the proxy and connect directly to SFPPlus.
+        If you are running behind a proxy or load balancer, make sure clients can't bypass the proxy and connect directly to SFTPPlus.
         Otherwise, clients would be able to spoof/impersonate their source IP addresses.